 - Students who wish to apply for admission to the clinical PhD program will also have to take the Research Methods, Intro to Stats and Research Design, and History and Systems courses.
 Thus, they will not take elective courses but instead will complete one additional "A"-level course.

 - The Adult Psychopathology course is not part of the required CMHSAC curriculum, but it is required for the CASAC eligibility and is also part of the Clinical MA track.

 Description of CASAC Requirements

-The CMHSAC master's degree program by itself does not satisfy all of the CASAC requirements.
+The CMHSAC Master's Degree Program by itself does not satisfy all of the CASAC requirements.
 There are also requirements for work experience and supervised practical experience that must be met either before, during, or after CASAC exam.
 However, the CASAC academic eligibility requirements (and hence, eligibility for a CASAC-T certificate and sitting for the CASAC exam) can be easily met by taking, in addition to the required CMHSAC courses, Adult Psychopathology, the 1-credit Seminar on Professional Issues and Ethics, and the online Child Abuse Reporting training.
 Note: A master's degree in psychology is considered the equivalent of 4000 hours of work experience.
 Consequently, the required amount of work experience for CMHSAC graduates is only one year, rather than the customary three years of full-time paid work.
-For more information on the CASAC requirements, please consult the CMHSAC handbook or the Student Coordinator for the most recent description.
-Information is also available at New York State Office of Alcohol and Substance Abuse Services (OASAS) website, www.oasas.state.ny.us/sqa/credentialing/CASACCover.cfm.
+For more information on the CASAC requirements, please consult the CMHSAC handbook or the student coordinator.
+Information is also available at New York State Office of Alcohol and Substance Abuse Services (OASAS) website.
+More information can also be found in the CMHSAC Student Handbook (PDF).